gavinoxley4-ops/NETWORKING_eigrp_lab/README.md

 ---

 ## Purpose?
-This repo serves as a public record of my network engineering lab work and demonstrates my skills in:
+This repo serves as a public record of our network engineering lab work and demonstrates skills in:
 - Routing protocols
 - Layer 3 redundancy
 - Multi-vendor configuration